peterwittek/somoclu/README.md

 You may need to find the right version (32/64bit) of `vcomp90.dll, msvcp90.dll, msvcr90.dll` and put to `C:\Windows\System32` or `C:\Windows\SysWOW64`.

+Instructions on building python extension with CUDA support on windows is at [here](https://github.com/peterwittek/somoclu/tree/master/src/Python)

 Known Issues
 ===
 The MATLAB CUDA interface crashes with unknown reasons.